FallTalk/FallTalk4/README.md

 uv pip install xcodec2 --no-deps

 ```
 Next, you will need to copy and paste the "site-packages" folder into your conda env.
-This contains files chagnes needed to build on windows.
+This contains files changes needed to build on windows.

 ## Future Features: